xuhuali-mxj/xuhuali-mxj.github.io/_publications/2024-11-15-Step-wise Distribution Alignment Guided Style Prompt Tuning for Source-free Cross-domain Few-shot Learning.md

 citation: 'Xu, Huali, et al. "Step-wise Distribution Alignment Guided Style Prompt Tuning for Source-free Cross-domain Few-shot Learning." arXiv preprint arXiv:2411.10070 (2024).'
 ---

-permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'This paper is about the number 2.
-The number 3 is left for future work.'
-date: 2010-10-01
-venue: 'Journal 1'

 This paper proposes a novel approach named Step-wise Distribution Alignment Guided Style Prompt Tuning (StepSPT) to implicitly narrow the domain gaps from the perspective of prediction distribution optimization.